cwerner1/Tiny-Tiny-RSS/FAQ.md

 Frequently Asked Questions
 ==========================

+### I can't post issues on the tracker

+This is working as intended, use the forums.

 ### I’m on a shared hosting, and…

 ### I’m using some third-party package of tt-rss and/or a third party hosted service